thenetcircle/dino/docs/md/api.md

 If no specific roles, the value will be blank.

-## history
+## `history`

 TODO: include user UUID as well as user name.

-When joining a room the history will be included in the "gn_join" response event.
-If history is needed for a separate reason than the "history" event can be used.
+When joining a room the history will be included in the `gn_join` response event.
+If history is needed for a separate reason than the `history` event can be used.
 Can also be used to get history for a private chat with another user, if "target.id" is set to the user UUID instead of the room UUID.

-Responds with event name "gn_history".
+Responds with event name `gn_history`.

 Request contains: